kisb9999/First_UWP_Project/README.md

 This is my first UWP project.
-In this project I have used the An Ice And Fire API to create a user friendly interface.
+In this project I have used the An API of Ice And Fire to create a user friendly interface.